discocompute/examples/README.md

 ## Login & Authentication:

 You have to login before running any of the examples.
 You can obtain your login by talking to our team.
-To login, simply type this in the terminal and follow the on screen instructions.
+To login, simply type this command in the terminal and follow the on screen instructions.

 ```
 disco login
 ```

 After successfully login, you will be able to use the Dis.co's CLI to create or run jobs.
-To get more info, you can type this to see the available commands.
+To get more info, you can type this command to see the available commands.

 ```
 disco -h